"The books in this series just get better and better.”

 Screw this.
 Nothing to lose now.
 Josh lunged for the bodyguard with a stranglehold around Chelsea’s neck.

 Mendelson’s other guard standing by swung the butt of his weapon and cracked the side of Josh’s head with the sharp metal stock.

 Stars scattered through his vision.
 Stumbling sideways, Josh spun around and kicked the guard’s chin, crushing jawbone with a satisfying crunch, and knocking him out cold.
-He snatched the MP7 away before the bodyguard hit the floor, whipping the sling off of the man’s limp arm.
+He snatched the MP7 away before the bodyguard hit the floor, whipping the sling off the man’s limp arm.